haopengsong/Scrabble-Game/README.md

 ### Scrabble

 #### Description
-A game for players to place tiles on a board, forming correct words, and gaining points for their words The detailed rules can be find [here](https://www.scrabblepages.com/scrabble/rules/)
+A game for players to place tiles on a board, forming correct words, and gaining points for their words.
+The detailed rules can be find [here](https://www.scrabblepages.com/scrabble/rules/)

 #### Demo